Talk To ApolloSage Hospital On Social Media:

 For the majority of expectant mothers, pregnancy typically spans nine months.
 However, there are instances when the arrival of a baby occurs unexpectedly sooner.
 This can be attributed to the onset of regular contractions leading to the dilation of the cervix.
 The earlier birth occurs, the greater the risks posed to the infant.

 Many premature infants require admission to the Neonatal Intensive Care Unit (NICU) for specialized care.
 The exact causes of premature labor remain elusive, though certain risk factors may hint at the possibility of preterm birth.
 Remarkably, some women who exhibit no risk factors have experienced premature labor.
-To gain insights into risk factors and strategies for reducing the chances of preterm labor and premature birth, consulting with the leading gynecologist in Bhopal at Apollo SAGE Hospital is a prudent step.
+To gain insights into risk factors and strategies for reducing the chances of preterm labor and premature birth, consulting with the leading gynecologist in South Delhi at Rosewalk Hospital is a prudent step.

 Factors Behind Premature Labor: